NZDA Voluntary Dental Aid Grants

 - Up to $5,000 grants for projects that aim to establish or promote improved access to oral health care and education for high risk communities in neighbouring countries of New Zealand (two awarded)

 All main applicants must be NZDA members or students of Otago University School of Dentistry.
 The main applicants are welcome and encouraged to be supported by other dentists, other oral health professionals and assisting staff.
 Non-NZDA members are not eligible to apply for the NZDA Voluntary Dental Aid Grants and applications will not be considered.

 How to apply

-Applications need to be submitted to the NZDA Oral Health Promotion Manager by 31 August for funding allocation the following year.
+Applications will need to be submitted to the NZDA Oral Health Promotion Manager by 31 August for funding allocation the following year.